-There are crucial responsibilities that are best handled by you.
+There are crucial responsibilities that you best handle.
 What are they?
 Anything else should go to your support staff.

-And, be honest with yourself about your strengths and weaknesses.
-Tasks that you’re just not good at… they should be handled by someone else.
+And be honest with yourself about your strengths and weaknesses.
+Tasks that you’re just not good at should be handled by someone else.